anmolagarwal999/Linux-shell-in-C/stint_1/readme.md

 - If any of the builtin commands have an ‘&’ as the last token, I am just ignoring the ampersand.
 Eg: echo ‘abc’ & -> prints ‘abc’
 - Assumed pagesize to 4096 and used that to use the factor 1 page=4Kb

-### NEW ADDITIONS in assumptions
+### NEW ADDITIONS to assumptions
 - empty commands are successful commands
 - The piped commands are not being executed in a subshell and so a command like `cd .. | ls` prints contents of the "../" directory
-- Multiple redirection commands where append and write exist together won't be tested
+- Multiple redirection commands where append and write exist together produce error
 - The piping and redirection operators have space before and after them
+- Output of any piped command does not exceed the pipe size ; Eg commands like `find / | wc` produce large output in the pipe which the pipe is unable to handle generally